foundersandcoders/coursebook/src/course/syllabus/apprenticeship/database/project.md

    `flyctl deploy`

-5. The last step is to set our environment variable which will point to the directory we referenced in our `fly.toml` file (ie `data/` )
+5. The last step is to set the environment variable which we use in the our app (i.e. in `database/db.js`).
+On fly, this needs to point to the directory we referenced in our `fly.toml` file (ie `data/`)

    `flyctl secrets set DB_FILE=/data/db.sqlite`